ABOUT CLINICAL RESEARCH

 Privacy and Confidentiality

-We will use your answers to the pre-qualifying questionnaire only to see if you may qualify to participate in a study which is a part of the THRIVE clinical trials program.
+We will use your answers to the pre-qualifying questionnaire only to see if you may qualify to participate in the THRIVE study.
 We will not use your information for anything else.
-If you pre-qualify for a study in the THRIVE clinical trials program, you will be given a choice to submit your contact information along with your answers to the preliminary questionnaire to a clinical study center conducting this clinical research study for further evaluation.
+If you pre-qualify for the THRIVE study, you will be given a choice to submit your contact information along with your answers to the preliminary questionnaire to a clinical study center conducting this clinical research study for further evaluation.
 If you make the choice to submit your contact information, your contact information will only be shared with those involved with the clinical research study and will not be shared or provided to any other person or business not related to this particular clinical research study.